149203/vegas_com_react_challenge/readme.md

 - [x] Map marker and "Strip" text open the Location tab
 - [x] Minimize all HTML, CSS, JS for production

+### Markup Exercise vs. React Markup Exercise

+I asked to do both exercises, though when I saw they were essentially the same if I chose to use React as my front-end framework, I focused on the React Markup Exercise.
+I understood all of the exercise except the Redux implementation.
+My experience has been with React + Meteor as opposed to React + Redux so I was behind in that regard.
+I could spend time learning Redux and have a Redux solution in a couple days, but I wanted to get the working app that I have in by the Tuesday deadline we discussed.
+The app as it stands meets all the requirements for the Markup Exercise and all but the Redux requirement for the React Markup Exercise.
+(Right now I'm simply importing the JSON.)
+I began work on the Redux application and have logged my progress in issue #1.

 ### Extra

 Since we discussed responsive web design on the phone, I made this design responsive -- viewable on all browsers and devices.